 William James, 17th century American Psychologist said, “The deepest human need is the craving to be appreciated.”
 We all need to hear positive things from time to time.
 And while “thank you” is nice, it is not really a compliment.

 Before you try your own Compliment Circle, consider these impactful themes to feature:

 When we initiated The Compliment Circle at Brand Fuel for the first time, I knew we had created something special when an employee came into my office and shut the door behind him.
 He shared, with incredible pride and a smile I will never forget, that no one, not even his mom, had ever said those types of wonderful things to him.

 I think Human Resources and Wellness professionals call this type of activity “positive corporate mental health.”
 I just think it’s something that embeds a little needed humanity into the workplace.

 Give it a try at your next meeting and let me know how it works out.

-[A special shout out goes to Leah Dorsey who introduced me to this feel good activity at our High Five Conference Core Team meeting.]
+[A special shout-out goes to Leah Dorsey who introduced me to this feel-good activity at The AMA Triangle’s High Five Conference Core Team meeting.]